Sabrina Rubin Erdely is an award-winning feature writer and investigative journalist. She’s a Contributing Editor at

 Best American Crime Reporting 2004

-Featuring the award-winning “Who is the Boy in the Box?”
+Featuring “Who is the Boy in the Box?”

 (Philadelphia, November 2003)